-When sunrise hits the Art Deco historic district, those lucky enough to remain awake after a night of club hopping experience a moment when everything seems new again on Ocean Drive.
+When sunrise hits the Art Deco historic district, those lucky enough to remain awake after a night of club hopping experience a moment when everything seems new again on Ocean Drive in Miami.
 Sunsets may be better in Key West, but Miami Beach owns the dawn with pastel colored hotels that sparkle in the sun.

 Savvy tourists make certain their reservations specify a high floor facing east if a sunrise breakfast in bed is on the agenda.
 Some Ocean Drive hotels offer roof top pool decks with a bird’s eye view of the sunrise and surf below.